 Frozen Smoothie Ingredients

-To make frozen smoothie packs, we suggest using a combination of frozen and fresh produce.
+To make frozen smoothie packs, I suggest using a combination of frozen and fresh produce.
 Frozen fruit is not second place to fresh.
 It’s a great option on its own because it’s picked at the peak of the season, then sliced and frozen for us.
-Plus it saves money…. and we’re on a budget here.
+Plus it saves money…. and I’m on a budget here.

-In the Costco freezer aisle, you can get organic strawberries and pineapple.
+In the Costco freezer aisle, you can get organic strawberries as well as pineapple.
 While we hoped to score some frozen organic mango too, there was none in sight.
 Sniff Sniff.
 So we headed to the fresh produce section next.

 Fresh Smoothie Ingredients